CintiaMoon/scripts/git/git-mastery.md

 nothing to commit, working tree clean
 ```

-`nothing to commit, working tree clean` means that all our files in the index and the working area are up to date and are in the current commit in the repository.
+`nothing to commit, working tree clean` means that all our files in the index and the working area are up to date with the current commit in the repository.

 The index is a binary file stored in `.git/index`.
 Think of it as just another area that holds everything.